lenndk14/activity-tracker/readme.md

 ## Front-end Mentor

 This exercise was a challenge on frontendmentor.io which shows the design template in different screen sizes, active states etc.
-It also includes the .json data and image files, but apart from that I had to figure out how to make it work myself.
+It also includes the JSON data and image files, but apart from that I had to figure out how to make it work myself.
 This project is made using HTML, CSS and JavaScript.

 ### Activity Tracker Desktop